GarrettAlbright/KyuWeb/README.md

 KyuWeb is a proposal for a document-oriented web.
 It describes using existing technologies in a simplified manner for the purpose of creating a network of primarily text-based documents, interlinked hypertextually in a manner similar to the earliest forms of the World Wide Web.
 The KyuWeb can be effectively browsed by standard modern web browsers, but by using web technologies in a limited and/or simplified manner, it can also be browsed by dedicated KyuWeb browsers which can be much less resource-intensive than modern browsers have become, and browsing the web effectively on memory-limited 8-bit home computers of the late-'70s and early-'80s should be possible.

-KyuWeb uses HTTP/1.1 as a transport mechanism, with some additional HTTP headers, and primarily CommonMark (a strictly-defined successor to Markdown) for document markup.
+KyuWeb uses HTTP/1.1 as a transport mechanism (with some additional non-mandatory HTTP headers and minor changes in behavior), and primarily CommonMark (a strictly-defined successor to Markdown) for document markup.

 ### Why not use the standard Web?